LSoftWar/Reliable-cross-sea-air-optical-wireless-communication/README.md

 pip install -r requirements.txt
 ```

-The sea-state folders are fixed as follows:
+The sea state folders are fixed as follows:

 | Folder | Meaning |
 | --- | --- |